StackStorm-Exchange/stackstorm-packer/README.md

 a tool for creating machine and container images for multiple platforms from a single source configuration.

+This pack works by invoking the Packer CLI directly on the StackStorm node.

 ## Setup

-* Install `packer` to be installed on all StackStorm nodes.
+* Install `packer` on all StackStorm nodes.
 Please follow the [HashiCorp Packer install guide](https://www.packer.io/intro/getting-started/install.html)
 * Configure the pack, see [Configuration](#Configuration) for additional details.

 ## Configuration